drewww/prism/docs/source/making-a-roguelike/part9.rst

    if prism.messages.Descend:is(message) then
       --- @cast message DescendMessage
       self.manager:enter(MyGameLevelState(self.display, GAME:generateNextFloor(message.descender).
-GAME:))
+GAME:getLevelSeed()))
    end

-Now we're going to change our handler for the message to pass the player into the next level.
+Finally, let's modify our message handler so it passes the player into the next level:

 Moving along
 ------------

-We've got descending through the levels working, and now we've got everything tied together with our Game class.
-In the next section we'll work on getting our inventory and a couple items working.
+We’ve now got descending through levels working and everything tied together via our Game class.
+In the next section, we'll start working on getting our inventory system up and running, along with a few items.